SmartFactory-Tec/camera_processing/README.md

-# Vision algorithm - People Counter
+# Vision algorithm - SEMS

-This branch aim to run a script to process video/stream and count the people in every frame.
-V2.0 and V3.0 output could be seen on a web page.
-Script version 3.0 was adapted to process n video/streams at the same time.
+This repository aim to run a script (main.py) to process n videos/streams.
+- Algorithms implemented:
+  - People Counter
+  - People Tracker
+  - 2D Distance Violation
+- Uses Flask to publish the image post-processed into a web-page to localhost:8080.
+- Communicates directly with SEMS backend to request the source of the videos/streams and to publish all vision data calculated.

-The code is tested using Ubuntu.
+The code is tested using Ubuntu 18.

 ## System Requirements
 - python3